d2l-ai/d2l-en/chapter_preliminaries/pandas.md

 for storing tabular (spreadsheet-like) data.
-Here, each line corresponds to one record and consists of several (comma-separated) fields, e.g., "Albert Einstein, March 14 1879, Ulm, Federal polytechnic school, Accomplishments in the field of gravitational physics".
+Here, each line corresponds to one record and consists of several (comma-separated) fields, e.g., "Albert Einstein,March 14 1879,Ulm,Federal polytechnic school,Accomplishments in the field of gravitational physics".
 To demonstrate how to load CSV files with `pandas`, we (**create a CSV file below**) `../data/house_tiny.csv`.
 This file represents a dataset of homes,